tvanlong/tiktok-clone/README.md

 ### Features

-- Sign in, sign up by account
+- Sign in, sign up by account, Google
 - Autoplay video on scroll
 - Infinite scroll video
 - Like, comment video